 Verizon – Really?
 You have to spy on your customers in order to squeeze the last penny from them?

-Volvo/Mercedes/Ford/Lincoln/Hyundai/Kia/Pontiac/GMC/Cadillac – Bought an 850 which was just one problem after another.
+Volvo/Mercedes/Ford/Lincoln/Hyundai/Kia/Pontiac/GMC/Cadillac/VW/Audi – Bought an 850 which was just one problem after another.
 I couldn’t afford to keep the car running.
 Turned it in and bought a Camry.
 Excellent experience with Toyota vehicles.
 Mercedes also has arrogant dealers and turn people away with great credit.
 Avoiding luxury brands in general has been a helpful financial decision.
 I liked the MKZ but now it can catch on fire with a ton of other Ford cars.
 Didn’t learn from the Pinto lawsuit did you?
 Hyundai/Kia were found guilty of lying about mpg just like Ford was.
 VW/Audi lied when being tested for auto emissions.
 This results in acid rain and various other dangerous conditions.
 Environmental terrorist.
 Avoid all of these cars.

 Whirlpool – Bought an Air Conditioner that you put in a window.
 It broke just out of warranty and the repair cost as much as a new unit.
 Are you crazy?
 Who would do that?
 I bought an LG that worked perfectly.
 Avoid LG see entry above.